playht/playht-nodejs-sdk/README.md

 ### PlayDialog Voices (Recommended)

-Our flagship conversational voice AI model, offering the best quality, multi-turn dialogue capabilities, added languages, and instant cloning.
-It's highly reliable and fast for streaming.
+Our flagship conversational voice AI model, offering the best quality, multi-turn dialogue capabilities, multilingual support, and instant cloning.
+It's highly reliable and fast for streaming across various languages.

-To stream using the `PlayDialog` model:
+To stream using the `PlayDialog` model in English:

 ```javascript
 import * as PlayHT from 'playht';